God’s Gonna Cut You Down

 He wasn’t sure they were wrong.

-“God be with you,” Carlos intoned, his voice heavy with dramatic solemnity as he stepped back from the lift.
+“God be with you,” Carlos intoned, his voice heavy as he stepped back from the lift.

 The door rattled closed in a grinding clatter, sealing Diego inside.

-A mechanical clank shook the floor, and the lift lurched into motion, beginning its descent into the depths of Serenity Orbital-1’s lower rings.
+A mechanical clank shook the floor, and the lift lurched into motion, beginning its descent into the depths of Serenity’s lower rings.

-Diego pressed his back against the wall, the knife trembling in his hand, the judgement lingering in his chest.
+Diego pressed his back against the wall, the knife trembling in his hand.

 What do they expect me to do?